AoboHill/STAM_and_Simulation/README.md

 ```
 For the simulation:

-1. simulateSeq.R is to sample the sequences at tips using discrete WF.
+1. SimulateSeq.R is to sample the sequences at tips using discrete WF.

 2. Simulation_MOM.R is to assess the error of moment approximation approach.
    The true distribution is sampled using discrete WF.

+3. Simulation_test_chebyshev is to asess the performance by grouping allele frequencies into bins

+4. Simulation_test_chebyshev is to asess the performance by grouping allele frequencies into bins using alternative formulas.

+Note that to run the simulation code may require load the functions by order.
 ```

 ## Scaling